signavio/eslint-config-signavio/README.md

 npm install --save-dev eslint-config-signavio
 ```

-After that create a `.eslintrc` file and add the following:
+After that create a `.eslintrc.json` file and add the following:

 ```json
 {